 Spekkoek is very difficult to make and takes lots of patience due to the numerous layers that must be baked separately.
 I have my heart set on making this dessert one day, but for now I’ll settle with buying it from the local Toko.

 The English translation for this is mini pancakes.
 They traditionally are served with butter and powdered sugar and I love them with caramel as well!
 I’m hoping to get a Poffertjes pan so I can make these on my own at home (hoping the Dutchie reads this one).

-During my first time to the Netherlands this was the very first Dutch sweet I tried.
+During my first time to the Netherlands, this was the very first Dutch sweet I tried.
 The Stroopwafel originates from the city of Gouda and goes back to the 19th century.
-Whenever I head back to the states I brings bags of these with me because it it is difficult to find authentic tasting ones.
-My favorite way to eat them is fresh made from the local market.
-When eating Stroopwafel at home the Dutchie instructed me of the correct way to eat it.
+Whenever I head back to the states I bring bags of these with me because it’s is difficult to find authentic tasting ones.
+My favorite way to eat them is freshly made from the local market.
+When eating Stroopwafel at home the Dutchie instructed me on the correct way to eat it.
 You must put the cookie over a piping hot cup of coffee or tea.
 This way the temperature will melt the caramel, soften the cookie and release more of its flavor.